suryabhaiin/ps-inventory-remaster/README.md

 * Text overflow ellipsis used (so your product titles with never overlap the containers and instead do "...")
 * Blurred inventory background
 * Elements of NoPixel 3.5 design ideas interwoven
+* Drop imrpoved on new create, drop id update without inv close
+* All known expolite fixed

 # How to install ps-inventory (Latest QBCore Update)